wardlawp/JarJarScript/README.md

 - Jar Jar like syntax!

-Very possibly in the future I will add...
+Coming in the future I will add...

-- Functions
+- Functions (currently working on this, will be ready in August '17)
 - Classes
 - Standard Lib